 - Gratuities are recommended, but not compulsory

 This product is ideal for visitors spending a short time in Jeju.
-The standard itinerary begins in Jeju City, but it offers flexibility as the schedule can be adjusted based on the departure location, allowing for a personalized tour experience.
-The tour driver will recommend the best itinerary, considering factors like the day’s weather, meeting time,…
+The standard itinerary begins in Jeju City, but it is even more appealing as the schedule can be tailored based on the starting point, allowing for a personalized tour experience.
+The tour driver will recommend the best itinerary, considering factors such as the day’s weather, meeting…

 This product is ideal for visitors spending a short time in Jeju.
-The standard itinerary begins in Jeju City, but it offers flexibility as the schedule can be adjusted based on the departure location, allowing for a personalized tour experience.
-The tour driver will recommend the best itinerary, considering factors like the day’s weather, meeting time, and sunset.
+The standard itinerary begins in Jeju City, but it is even more appealing as the schedule can be tailored based on the starting point, allowing for a personalized tour experience.
+The tour driver will recommend the best itinerary, considering factors such as the day’s weather, meeting time, and sunset.
 If customers have personal plans, they can reschedule at any time.
-At Jeongbang Waterfall, enjoy the sight of the waterfall cascading into the sea, and at Rainbow Falls, feel like a fairy.
-Discover the legendary tale of Oedolgae.
-At Yongmeori Coast, witness the lava flowing into the sea, creating a dragon-like beach, and marvel at the natural beauty of the seaside cliffs.
-In the green tea fields, take time to relax and rejuvenate.
-Conclude the day with a sunset walk along Sinchang Coastal Road.
+At Jeongbang Waterfall, visitors can enjoy the sight of the waterfall cascading into the sea, reminiscent of a fairy tale at Rainbow Falls.
+The legendary tale of Oedolgae can also be heard.
+At Yongmeori Coast, the lava flowing into the sea creates a dragon-like appearance, offering a chance to marvel at the seaside cliffs’ natural beauty.
+In the green tea fields, visitors can relax and rejuvenate both body and mind.

 For a full refund, cancel at least 24 hours before the scheduled departure time.